telerik/reporting-docs/report-items/graph/get-started.md

 ## Adding the Graph

-The simplest way to add a __Graph__ item to your report is to run the Graph Wizard for Visual Studio report designer or to run a *new Bar*, *Column*, *Area*, *Line*, *Pie*, *Scatter*, or *Others* chart wizard in the standalone designer.
-After you add a Graph item to the design surface, you can click the chart elements to edit the selected element's properties in the *Properties* grid or in the standalone Report Designer you can use the ribbon tools.

-### Using the Visual Studio Report Designer

-Graph Wizard
+For the purposes of this guide, you will add the Graph to the report by running the Graph Wizard for Visual Studio Report Designer:

-1. Open the Visual Studio toolbox and select Graph Wizard from the Telerik Reporting tab.
+1. Open the Visual Studio toolbox.
+From the **Telerik Reporting** tab, select **Graph Wizard**.

-1. Click on the design surface where you want the upper-left corner of the graph item.
-The Graph Wizard opens.
+1. Click the design surface where you want to place the upper-left corner of the Graph.
+As a result, the Graph Wizard opens.

-1. Follow the steps in the Graph Wizard.

-1. When you finish the wizard a new Graph item will be created on the design surface.

-### Using the Standalone Report Designer

-Graph Wizard

-1. Open the *Insert* tab from the ribbon bar and select the desired chart type.
-The graph will be placed in the center of the selected container.

-1. Follow the steps in the Graph Wizard.
+1. Follow the Graph Wizard prompts.

-1. When you finish the wizard a new Graph item will be created on the design surface.
+1. After you complete the instructions of the Wizard, the new Graph item will be created on the design surface.

+## .....

-## Inserting a Graph
+## .....

-> Graph item for direct insertion is only available in the Visual Studio report designer.For the standalone report designer, please use a Graph wizard for the specific chart type.

-1. Open the Visual Studio toolbox and select Graph item from the *Telerik Reporting* tab.

-1. Click on the design surface where you want the upper-left corner of the graph item.
-The graph item is initialized on the selected design surface.

-1. Open the Property Grid.

-1. Set the DataSource property to one of the available [Data Source Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}).

-1. Set up a Coordinate System with its x-axis and y-axis.

 ## See Also